Solid Shoreline and Polar Vortex Events

 So how and when does the ice sheet spread?

-When temperatures remain freezing for enough days in a row, the sheet will continue to grow and move out further past the shoreline, especially when the lake is calm.
+When temperatures remain freezing enough days in a row, (and this happens often during winter in the Great Lakes Region, not just during the 2014 Polar Vortex event) the sheet will continue to grow and move out further past the shoreline, especially when the lake is calm.
 But when the 2014 polar vortex created temperatures in the single digits with wind chill factors as low as minus 35 degrees Fahrenheit, the ice pack held down the wave action regardless of the high winds.
 The sheet stretched to the horizon and in some locations as far as the eye could see!
 Observe in photos below!